eneliviu/Portofoloio-2/README.md

 The main page structure is defined in the index.html file.
 The page has

 # Javascript coding
-The developement was done in VSCode using the Live Server extension for running the app, and the JS code was also run in the Chrome developer tool Console.
+The developement was done in VSCode using the Live Server extension for running the app during the development phase.
+The JS code was also run in the Chrome developer tool Console for direct access to the variables and debugging.

 # Usage and screenshots

 **1. Creating a Task**
 * To create a new task, click on the "Add Task" button or the plus icon located at the top or bottom of the task list.
 * Enter the task details such as title, description, due date, priority, and category in the provided input fields.